ayetolusamuel/Mini-Shop/README.md

 # This project is based on paging codelabs and follow MVVM Architecture.

-* The project use viewBinding which was supported in Android Studio 3.6+
+* The project requires Android Studio 3.6+

 * The project consume Woocommerce Restful API of any website develop with wordpress using woocommerce plugin.